jgozlan-gpfw/ShakinessInternship/README.md

 4. baseline: contains the few baseline ( mean, period with fourier and acf, fourier extrapolation and others as well as plotting.
 5. evaluation2: contains the metrics function (mae, mse, mape and smape) per forecasted timesteps.

+Model analysis folder contains a few model trained and used among different scripts.

+Few experiments, contains a few experiments for all types of research conducted ( some may be out of date but might contains interesting results)